reiryuki/Miui-Gallery-Magisk-Module/README.md

 ## Descriptions
 - MIUI Gallery app ported from Xiaomi Mi 9 for any Android 6 until 9 non-MIUI ROM.
-- Changing ro.product.manufacturer to "Xiaomi" to be the video editor working.
+- Changing ro.product.manufacturer to "Xiaomi" for video editor.
+- Changeing ro.product.device to "cepheus" for video editor effects.
-- Conflicting with modules which also changing ro.product.manufacturer.
+- Conflicting with modules which also changing ro.product.manufacturer and ro.product.device.

 ## Requirements
 - Not in MIUI ROM